Kuldeep800singh/Snake-Game/README.md

 - Downlaod TGUI C++ library and install it in this project watch
     - [Download Link TGUI](https://tgui.eu/download/)
     - [Setup TGUI documentaion](https://tgui.eu/tutorials/0.10/visual-studio/)
-- Now add the link library and include header of sfml in your system (means setup sfml for this project)
-- After this Build and Run the program
-- It will give error of dll missing
-- Go to bin folder in SFML and copy d-2.dll like files and openal32.dll and paste it in build folder where exe is creating

 - Now build and run program and enjoy you game.

 ## Output